WARP settings define the WARP client modes and permissions available to end users.

 Enabled, the WARP client will automatically turn off when it detects a captive portal, and it will automatically turn back on after the Timeout duration.

 Since captive portal implementations vary, WARP may not detect all captive portals.
 If captive portal detection does not work, you can provide end users with a temporary code.
 For more information, refer to the .

 Allows the user to turn off the WARP switch and disconnect the client.

-Disabled— (default) The user is able to turn the switch on/off at their discretion.
+Disabled: (default) The user is able to turn the switch on or off at their discretion.
 When the switch is off, the user will not have the ability to reach sites protected by Access that leverage certain device posture checks.

-Enabled— The user is prevented from turning off the switch.
-The WARP Agent will start in the connected state when this is enabled.
+Enabled: The user is prevented from turning off the switch.
+The WARP client will always start in the connected state.

 On new deployments, you must also include the

 auto_connect parameter with at least a value of